dimitarpg13/generalized_synthetic_control_for_testops/Resources.md

-# Resources on Hypothesis Testing, Causal Inference, Estimation of Treatment Effects and Generalized Synthetic Control For Test Ops
+# Resources on Hypothesis Testing, Estimation of Treatment Effects and Generalized Synthetic Control For Test Ops

 ## articles